KCW89/telebort-core-programs/Program-M2 (ver.2025).md

 - **Class Size:** One teacher per eight students (1:8 ratio)

 **Program Structure**
-Program I: React Native 2 builds on the foundation established in Program M2.
-It focuses on advanced topics, optimization, testing, deployment, and a capstone project.
+Program I: React Native 2 builds on the foundation established in Program H. It focuses on advanced topics, optimization, testing, deployment, and a capstone project.
 The curriculum uses tools like Cursor and GitHub Desktop to support advanced learning and collaboration.

 **Summary**
 After completing React Native 1, students move into React Native 2, where they deepen their knowledge with advanced state management, performance optimization, security, testing, and comprehensive project development.
 This prepares them for professional-level development and problem-solving.